Direct Mail Systems

 Other regulations that direct mail should follow in order to comply with postal regulations include:

-• Allowing opt-outs for recipients: this option should be clearly included in every mail sent out.
+• Allowing opt-outs for recipients: this option should be clearly included in every mail sent out, often using a free-to-use return address or a unique phone number.

-• Verify addresses: before direct mail is sent out, in particular those that include personal information, the addresses must be verified.
+• Verify addresses: before direct mail is sent out, in particular those that include personal information, the addresses must be verified against the Royal Mail's PAF (Postcode Address File) to ensure delivery accuracy and reduce mail waste.
+This is a standard element of our postal discounts service.

-• Obtain consent: Whilst obtaining consent is not a requirement for direct mail, it is a recommended step, as it can help avoid customer complaints or legal issues.
+• Obtain consent: Whilst obtaining consent is not a requirement for direct mail based on Legitimate Interest, it is a recommended step for highly sensitive or new customer data, as it can help avoid customer complaints or legal issues.
+It is also a requirement if you plan to use this data for digital channels like email.

 Sending GDPR Compliant Direct Mail with DMS